Md-Murthaza/Django---Contact--API-/README.md

 # Django---Contact--API-
- A simple Django api project.
+ A simple Django api project.It can create,read,update and delete